 Step 1: Start with room temperature hands

-Step 2: Clean your nails
+Step 2: Clean your natural nails

 Step 3: Corner those cuticles

-However, if you’re in a rush, just make sure to push down your cuticles (with an orange wood stick) so the press-ons don’t stick to them instead of the actual nail.
+However, if you’re in a rush, make sure to push down your cuticles (with an orange wood stick) so the glue-on nails don’t stick to them instead of the actual nail.

-Step 4: Pick your size
+Step 4: Pick YOUR size

-Step 5: Place and stretch
+Step 5: Place the press-ons… and stretch

-Next, apply the press-on your nail, starting at the base of the nail bed; place the curved end as close as possible to the cuticle without touching it.
-If it’s a flexible wrap, slightly stretch it over the top of your nail to make sure it lies smooth.
-Try to place it accurately the first time as pulling it on and off will affect how well it stays on your nail.
+Next, apply the press-ons over your natural nail, starting at the base of the nail bed; place the curved end as close as possible to the cuticle without touching it.
+Hold it in place for a few seconds to ensure a secure bond.

 Step 6: Trim off the excess